hraune/net-automation/L3VPN/README.md

 ### Node specific
 To simplify config generation, the *fabric* datamodel is transformed into *node*-specific datamodel.
 * All linknets are dynamically assigned.
 The *left* port gets the first available IP address in the assigned linknet subnet, the *right* the second.
+* Interface description is generated on the format "To <hostname on the other end>;<interface on the other end>".
 * ASN and BGP information is only populated if you need it, ie PE nodes only.
 * Will use route distinguisher for route target export/import.

 ### Pre-validation
-Before any config is generated, the network is checked for any current VPNs already configured.
-Any unknown VPNs is tagged as such.
+Checks nodes in the network for any current VPNs already configured.
+Unknown VPNs will get variable **surprise** set to *false*, while knwon (ie. defined in the service description) will get *True*.

 ### Config generation
 Each node gets a directory under **output** which config is generated into.
 In all there is up to three configs generated (dependent on role of device):
   * basic.cfg - barebone config with only management
-  * running.cfg - network config (linknets, routing etc).
+  * running.cfg - contains all infrastructure config (linknets, routing etc).
   * service.cfg - service specific config.

+There is two options (in the hosts file) to control how to react to existing VRFs:
-If the **ignore_surprise** option is set to false, any unknown VPNs will be removed.
+* **ignore_surprise** - if this option is set to *false*, any unknown VPNs will be removed; service.cfg will contain config to remove VPNs.
-If there is any existing VPNs configured that are similar to those in services.yml, the **overwrite_existing** will if set to true generate config that overwrites, or if set to false skip that VPN.
+*  **overwrite_existing** - if set to *true*, service.cfg will contain config that overwrites the existing VPN, if set to *false* it will skip that VPN.

 ### Config deployment
 The network config is deployed with the **ios_config** module in Ansible, service config is deployed with **napalm_install_config**.

 ### Config validation
 During config generation, a validation file for **napalm_validate** is also generated.
 It checks that all interfaces is configured with the correct IP, that BGP is running correctly, and that all devices in a VPN can ping each other.
+A report is finally generated.